-Mathematics is the abstract study of topics such as quantity (numbers), structure, space, and change.
+Mathematics (often abbreviated to maths or math) is the abstract study of topics such as quantity (), structure, space, and change.
 There are a range of views among mathematicians and philosophers as to the exact scope and definition of mathematics.

 What mathematics does

 Mathematicians seek out patterns and use them to formulate new conjectures.
 Mathematicians resolve the truth or falsity of conjectures by mathematical proof.

 When mathematical structures are good models of real phenomena, then mathematical reasoning can provide insight or predictions about nature.
 Through the use of abstraction and logic, mathematics developed from counting, calculation, measurement, and the systematic study of the shapes and motions of physical objects.

 Resources: an online maths calculator for algebra and calculus

 The history of mathematics can be seen as an ever-increasing series of abstractions.
 The first abstraction, which is shared by many animals, was probably that of numbers: the realisation that a collection of two apples and a collection of two oranges (for example) have something in common, namely quantity of their members.

 As evidenced by tallies found on bone, in addition to recognising how to count physical objects, prehistoric peoples may have also recognised how to count abstract quantities, like time – days, seasons, years.

 The Babylonian mathematical tablet Plimpton 322, dated to 1800 BC. image: